 We look in depth at the Jensen veneer instrument panel, which houses the main switches on Interceptors and FFs.

 The original Vignale switch panel, as fitted to the first Interceptors and FFs, was manufactured as a metal (steel) back plate.
 To the plate are the various cut out sections for the mounting of switches.
-The metal plate was then veneered using a fruitwood with a horizontal stripe pattern, the reverse of which was sprayed in a satin black paint to protect the untreated steel from rusting.
+The metal plate was then veneered using an American crown cut walnut.
+A veneer with a horizontal stripe pattern.
+The reverse of the metal plate was sprayed in a satin black paint to protect the untreated steel from rusting.

-When production moved to West Bromwich, the same switch panel was used, although Jensen Motors had the panels veneered in walnut.
-This style spy instagram of panel remained in place throughout MK.I production, although a handful of cars had the panel finished with black vinyl (or other such special order coverings).
+When production moved to West Bromwich, the same switch panel was used, although Jensen Motors had the panels veneered in typical British burr walnut.
+This style of panel remained in place throughout MK.I production, although a handful of cars had the panel finished with black vinyl (or other such special order coverings).

 Today, with MK.I Interceptors and FFs being in access of forty years old, many of the veneered switch panels have suffered from fading, cracking and in some cases delamination.